-As part of our drive to modernise and improve consultation with local people, a 30 minute question time period for members of the public has been included as part of our council meetings.
-(Monday of Council week).
+As part of our drive to modernise and improve consultation with local people, a 30-minute question time period for members of the public has been included as part of our council meetings.

-To find out the date of the next meeting please see the calendar of meetings.
+To find out the date of the next meeting please visit the calendar of meetings.

 Questions can be submitted through our online form.

 Emailed questions should be submitted to Julie Thorpe, Head of Member Services on email@example.com